 The UK has no laws against it, so yes – it’s perfectly legal.
 Just be careful when you’re buying a second hand handset because networks, say EE, won’t unlock a mobile that’s reported lost or stolen.

-If you’re a customer with both Virgin Media and O2 with Volt benefits, you can unlock your phone by getting an O2 puk code on the O2 website.
+If your household is with both Virgin Media and O2 and you have Volt benefits, you can unlock your phone by getting an O2 PUK code on the O2 website.

 Need more help?